 1. Visit your doctor to get a prescription

-Once you have a prescription for an Unloader brace, you need to contact an orthotist in your area who can fit you.
-Your doctor may have a recommendation or referral.
-Alternatively, you can contact to find a orthotist near you.
-It is always advisable to use a qualified practitioner for initial fittings.
-Speak to your Orthotist about the Unloader brace 7-Day trial.
+Once you have a prescription for an Unloader brace, you need to contact an orthotist in your area to fit your brace.
+Consult your doctor for a recommendation or referral to an orthotist in your area.
+It is always advisable to use a qualified practitioner for initial brace fittings.
+Alternatively, contact us to find a orthotist near you.

 3. Check costs prior to making a commitment

-Once you have located a suitable orthotist, consult him/her in terms of total cost, which will include the actual brace and professional fitting fee.
+Once you have located a suitable orthotist, consult him/her regarding your related medical insurance cover, the total cost of your brace and the professional fitting fee.

 4. Get fitted properly